calipho-sib/nextprot-docs/news/2019/02/14/New release with updated proteomics data, a new kinase portal and more.md

 ##New kinase portal

 Function data for 308 human protein kinases annotated by the neXtProt team is now available in the [Protein kinase function portal](../portals/kinase-function).
-A total of 22,341 entries, including 5,851 phosphorylations, captured from 9,044 publications can now be explored and downloaded.
+A total of 22,341 entries, including 5,851 phosphorylations, captured from 9,081 publications can now be explored and downloaded.

 ##Advanced search SPARQL queries

-The following queries have been added:
+The following query has been added:

-1. [NXQ\_00245](../proteins/search?mode=advanced&queryId=NXQ_00245) **Proteins with a propeptide**
-2. NXQ\_? **Proteins which are enzymes catalyzing a reaction involving lipids**
+1. [NXQ\_00246](../proteins/search?mode=advanced&queryId=NXQ_00246) **Proteins which are enzymes catalyzing a reaction involving lipids**